Getting Started on Your USask Journey

 This too is up to your professor and is typically covered in your class syllabus.
 Often midterm exam and paper marks are posted within Course Tools (accessed through PAWS) or returned in class.
 Occasionally a professor will post marks to a website.
 Your final exam marks are not likely to be posted, but your final grade in the class will be posted under the “My Final Grades” tab in PAWS.

 Yes, in certain circumstances (medical, compassionate) a final exam may be deferred.
 An application must be completed including supporting documents within 3 days of the exam date.
 It costs $40 to defer an exam.
 Because deferred exams are written approximately two months after the original exam date, they can be quite difficult to prepare for.
 Please refer to Deferred and Supplemental Exams for more information.
 If you are concerned about potentially missing a final exam, the best thing to do is speak with your professor.

 While we recommend students focus on learning content over achieving grades, we recognize that many students like to keep track of their progress.
-We have adapted a mark calculator that enables you to calculate your class and term averages, track your class progress, and determine what mark you need on the final to achieve a 60%, 70%, 80% or 90% in the class.
+The University of Guelph has created a mark calculator that enables you to calculate your class and term averages, track your class progress, and determine what mark you need on the final to achieve a 60%, 70%, 80% or 90% in the class.